undertideco/nebulo-scraper/README.md

 It's perhaps the most lo-fi setup ever.

 ## Usage
 Literally.
 Don't.
-Feel free to use the scripts in `app/scrapers` and forget the rest.
+Feel free to use the scripts in [`app/scrapers`](https://github.com/undertideco/nebulo-scraper/tree/master/app/scrapers) and forget the rest.

+## Questions?
+Feel free to create an issue or @ me [@jurvistan](https://twitter.com/jurvistan/)

 ## License
 MIT